dxns-hub/Universal-Theory/README.md

 - **Quantum Grids and Consciousness:**
   - **Metaphysical Parallel:** The quantum grid represents physical interactions and metaphysical processes.
   - **Collective Consciousness:** Information flow and entanglement parallel human interactions and societal dynamics.

-- **Resonance and Harmony:**
-  - **Coherence Through Ψ:** Just as quantum states maintain coherence through the Harmony Constant, individuals achieve harmony by aligning with universal principles.
-  - **Resonant Interactions:** Thoughts, emotions, and actions in sync with the whole create resonance.

 ### **2. Evolution and Adaptation**